jolman009/literati-library/legal/iarc-content-rating.md

 ### User-Uploaded Content Disclaimer

-Since Literati allows users to upload books, include this disclaimer in app stores and marketing:
+Since ShelfQuest allows users to upload books, include this disclaimer in app stores and marketing:

-> "Literati is a personal digital library app.
+> "ShelfQuest is a personal digital library app.
 Users upload and read their own book files.
 While the app interface is suitable for all ages, the content of user-uploaded books varies.
 Users are responsible for ensuring they have legal rights to uploaded materials and that content is age-appropriate for intended readers."

 ### Future Feature Considerations